Wage subsidy: Outline of the operation of the wage subsidy and related systems

-So consider first the working of a conventional tax-and-benefit system shown by the orange line ('gmi').
-A worker whose value to his or her employer lies between u and θ will take home exactly what he earns, receiving no benefits and paying no taxes.
+Consider the working of a conventional tax-and-benefit system shown by the orange line ("gmi").
+A worker whose value to his or her employer lies between u and θ will take home exactly what they earn, receiving no benefits and paying no taxes.
 When the pre-tax salary increases beyond θ the take-home salary will increase less than pro-rata because of the deduction for tax.

-The difficulty comes for a worker whose economic value is less than u.
+The difficulty comes for a worker with an economic value less than u.
 Such a worker would have the choice of taking employment giving an income less than u on the 45° line in the diagram, or of going out of work so as to take a larger income.
 The system makes it advantageous to choose the latter option, so the part of the workforce between y0 and u is likely to be unemployed.
 This is reflected by the flatness of the orange line in the diagram.

-Now consider a UBI system illustrated by the purple line.
+Consider a UBI system illustrated by the purple line.
 It is never flat, so people always have an incentive to put in more work.
 But it is also very gently inclined so that workers may feel that additional effort is insufficiently rewarded.
-This is a consequence of the fact that the function is much higher at y0 than the alternative systems, and that the money to fund it here has to be taken through the marginal taxation rate.
+This is a consequence of the function being much higher at y0 than the alternative systems, and the money funding it has to be taken through the marginal taxation rate.
 Critics of UBI have attributed significant disincentive effects to it on this account.

-Finally consider the green line showing the working of a wage subsidy.
-This is flat at the left, but its flatness here is harmless since this part of the graph is unpopulated.
+Finally, consider the green line showing the working of a wage subsidy.
+This is flat on the left, but its flatness here is harmless since this part of the graph is unpopulated.
 Over the rest of the range it makes a compromise between the conventional system and UBI.